franciscop/server-next/docs/tutorials/h. Google login persisted in SQLite.md

 **`onLogin` runs once**, right after Google confirms who somebody is.
 It receives the normalised profile and its job is to make sure a row exists, then return **the id that the cookie will carry**.
 Nothing else about what it returns is used.

-**`getUser` runs on every request** that reads `ctx.user`.
+**`getUser` runs on every request**.
 It receives that same id back and returns the person.
 Whatever it returns is `ctx.user`, untouched: no wrapping, no extra fields.

 Between them, the cookie holds nothing but a signed id.
 That is what makes the role column work: because the row is read fresh each time, a change to it applies on the very next request rather than whenever someone next signs in.